 Key man insurance with critical illness cover

-These plans pay out a cash lump sum to the business if the insured employee dies or is diagnosed with a terminal illness and given less than 12 months to live, during the course of the term.
+These plans pay out a cash lump sum to the business if the insured employee dies.
+Some policies include “terminal illness benefit” where it will pay out upon diagnosis of a terminal illness if the person is given less than 12 months to live, during the course of the term.
 Not all key person insurance policies include critical illness cover.

 Adding a critical illness cover element to the mix will give your business wider protection, covering the firm if the insured employee was to suffer a serious illness or medical issue – such as cancer, a heart attack or a stroke – or any other serious illness listed in the terms of the policy.

 Yes.
 While a key person insurance plan with critical illness cover provides an extra layer of protection for your firm, it is likely to drive up the cost.